Damien-Garcia-Bioinformatics/protein-design/README.md

 - [x] First section of generation to get automaticaly the .pbseq used for forsa calculations.
 - [x] Command line arguments of pdb file.
 - [x] Improve Command Line Output to easily assess the pipeline state.
+- [ ] Add a second Command Line Argument for the path where the results shoudl be written.

 ### License
 Distributed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29 June 2007).